jdmichaud/observable/README.md

 # Useful shortcuts

-Additional API to facilitate some workflow are provided.

 ## `all`

 `all` will wait for all the provided observable to have a value and will then